eapostol/minimalES6-v01/README.md

 # minimalES6-v01

-A minimal website that would be required to run ES6 type code. version 1
+A minimal website that would be required to run ES6 type code.

+Version 1.1.

-THIS GIT
+THIS GIT URL is at

 https://github.com/eapostol/minimalES6-v01.git

 I created the repo on the git website, then cloned it into a local